 The old model of data security has been broken for a while.
 Businesses can no longer entrust the integrity and privacy of their most sensitive data to perimeter defenses alone.
-While tools like firewalls, antivirus and other list-based threat identification solutions are still critical components to security posture, they are far from the end-all, be-all.
+Tools like firewalls, antivirus and other list-based threat identification solutions are still critical components.
+But for a mature security posture, they are far from the end-all, be-all.

 Cyber criminals are growing more sophisticated with each year, increasingly valuing “slow and silent” data breaches over flashier tactics.
 Those efforts have been pretty successful as the median time for breach discovery sits at around a month, according to Verizon.
 Data thieves can do a lot of damage in that amount of time.

 That’s not even accounting for zero-day threats that can slip right by network defenses because the cyber security community has yet to identify them and release a suitable response.
 To stay protected, businesses need to shift their priorities from a prevention approach to remediation.

 Given these circumstances, it’s no wonder that SIEM has become one of – if not the – go-to cyber security solution in recent years.
 SIEM software monitors your entire environment to watch for suspicious activity.
 SIEM tools can flag incidents as potentially malicious activity If a user attempts to access files beyond the scope of their role.
 Or if an application runs when it shouldn’t, or the system registers a flurry of login attempts in a short amount of time.
 Cyber security personnel can then analyze those events to determine if they pose a threat.